DavidSheinkman/Personal-Projects/Weather/README.md

 a simple, responsive, web app in react that shows the weather of some city.

 ## Features
+- Dark Mode
+- English Only Validation

-- Responsive design
+- Responsive Design
-- Error handling
+- Error Handling
 - Routing
 - API
 - Forms